-- I. (a) Bachelor's Degree in Science (B.Sc.) and - II. (a) Postgraduate Diploma in Science Education/Education or - (b) Any other equivalent qualifications/experience acceptable to the Postgraduate Institute of Science
+- I. (a) Bachelor's Degree in Science (B.Sc.) or - (b) Bachelor's Degree in Education (B.Ed.) with a strong science background acceptable to the Postgraduate Institute of Science and II.

+- (a) Postgraduate Diploma in Education or - (b) Any other equivalent qualifications/experience acceptable to the Postgraduate Institute of Science